-As the numbers and types of disputes have expanded, along with litigation in the courts, the use of administrative agencies as alternative forums for airing disputes has also grown.
+As the number and variety of disputes have increased, the use of administrative agencies as alternative forums for airing disputes has grown alongside litigation in court.
 Administrative agency regulations at federal, state, and local levels may now routinely be enforced through agency compliance proceedings and private complaints filed with administrative agencies.
-Thus, post-secondary institutions may find themselves, for example, before the federal Equal Employment Opportunity Commission (EEOC) or an analogous state agency, the administrative law judges of the U.S. Department of Education (ED), state workers' compensation boards, state or local human relations commissions, local zoning boards, or the mediators or arbitrators of various government agencies at all levels of government.
+Thus, postsecondary institutions may find themselves before the federal Equal Employment Opportunity Commission or an analogous state agency; the National Labor Relations Board or a state's public employee relations board; the administrative law judges of the U.S. Department of Education; contract dispute boards of federal and state contracting agencies; state workers' compensation and unemployment insurance boards; state licensing boards; state civil service commissions; the boards or officers of federal, state, and local taxing authorities; local zoning boards; or mediators or arbitrators of various agencies at all levels of government.

 Paralleling these administrative developments has been an increase in the internal forums created by postsecondary institutions for their own use in resolving disputes.
-Faculty and staff grievance committees, student judiciaries, honor boards, and grade appeals panels are common examples.
-In addition, increased attention has been given to the dispute resolution mechanisms of private organizations and associations involved in postsecondary governance.
-Grievance processes of faculty and staff unions, probation hearings of athletic conferences, and censure proceedings of the American Association of University Professors are common examples.
+Faculty and staff grievance committees, processes for appealing denials of promotion or tenure, student judiciaries, honor boards, and grade appeals panels are common examples.
+In recent years, mediation has assumed a major role in some of these processes.
+In addition to such internal forums, private organizations and associations involved in postsecondary governance have given increased attention to their own dispute resolution mechanisms.
+Thus, besides appearing before courts and administrative agencies, postsecondary institutions may become involved in grievance procedures of faculty and staff unions, hearings of accrediting agencies on the accreditation status of institutional programs, probation hearings of athletic conferences, and censure proceedings of the American Association of University Professors.

-There are, of course, some counter-trends that have emerged over time and have served to ameliorate the more negative aspects of the growth in law and litigiousness in academia.
-The alternate dispute resolution (ADR) movement in society generally has led to the use of mediation and other constructive mechanisms for the internal resolution of campus disputes (see Section 2.3 of this book).
-Colleges and universities have increased their commitments to, and capabilities for, risk management and for preventive legal planning.
-Moreover, not only institutions but also their officers and administrators have increasingly banded together in associations through which they can maximize their influence on the development of legislation and agency regulations affecting postsecondary education.
+Of course, some counter-trends have emerged over time that have served to ameliorate the more negative aspects of the greater role of law and litigiousness in academia.
+The alternative dispute resolution (ADR) movement in society generally has led to the use of mediation and other constructive mechanisms for the internal resolution of campus disputes (see Section 2.3 of this book).
+Colleges and universities have increased their commitments to and capabilities for risk management and preventive legal planning.
+On a broader scale, not only institutions but also their officers have increasingly banded together in associations to maximize their influence on the development of legislation and agency regulations affecting postsecondary education.
 These associations also facilitate the sharing of strategies and resources for managing campus affairs in ways that minimize legal problems.
-Examples of associations with long records of such activities are the American Council on Education (http://www.acenet.org), which works directly with college and university presidents; and the National Association of Student Personnel Administrators (http://www.naspa.org).
-Newer examples include the Council for the Advancement of Standards (CAS) (http://www.cas.edu); the University Risk Management and Insurance Association (http://www.urmia.org); and the Association of College and University Policy Administrators (http://process.umn.edu/acupa).
+Government agencies have developed processes for "notice" and "comment" prior to implementing regulations, for negotiated rule making, and for mediation of disputes.
+The trial courts have developed processes for pretrial mediation, and the appellate courts, including the U.S. Supreme Court, have developed a concept of "judicial deference" or "academic deference" that is used by both trial and appellate courts to limit judicial intrusion into the genuinely academic decisions of postsecondary institutions.